jameelbaaz/Frontend-Cart/README.md

 # Used Bootstrap-react Components

-In The project I have used Bootstrap-react-components, react with redux for state management storing data in localStorage
+In this project I have used Bootstrap-react-components, react with redux for state management storing data in localStorage

 ## Available Scripts